CPI(M) attacks Muraleedharan for anti-K-Rail campaign | Politics

 ''The interference by Muraleedharan is against the federal principles of the country,'' the CPI(M) state secretariat claimed.

-The protests by the Congress-led UDF and the BJP were an indication that the two fronts are standing against the developmental prospects of the state, it alleged.
+Meanwhile, Muraleedharan, at a press meet in the state capital, reacted to the CPI(M)'s allegation, saying he was trying to understand the pulse of the people by walking among them.

-The Left party also targetted the central government over its fuel pricing policy and said the fuel prices in the country are skyrocketing. ''Now the price of Kerosene has been increased by Rs 22.
-Instead of interfering in such issues, the BJP is torpedoing the developmental prospects of the state and Muraleedharan's intervention is part of it,'' CPI(M) said.
+''As an activist, I went to meet the people who are fearing eviction in the state.
+Why is the CPI(M) worried about it?
+Unlike the chief minister, who met with prominent persons in his AC room, I walked among the common people to understand their concerns,'' the Union minister said.

-Chief Minister Pinarayi Vijayan had rejected the state-wide protests against the ambitious project and said people would receive compensation twice the market price for their acquired land.
+Chief Minister Vijayan had rejected the state-wide protests against the ambitious project, and said that people would receive twice the market price as compensation for their land.

-The opposition parties are staging protests in Kerala over the SilverLine project by uprooting the survey stones laid at various places.
+Opposition parties in Kerala staged protests over the SilverLine project by uprooting survey stones laid at various locations.

-However, the Left government is going forward with the SilverLine project in the state which it had promised to the people in its election manifesto despite opposition and the CPI(M) and the government has said that the worries of those who may be affected will be heard.
+However, the Left government is going forward with the project, which the party had promised to the people in its election manifesto.

-The SilverLine project would cover a 530-kilometre stretch from Thiruvananthapuram to Kasaragod in the state and would be developed by K-Rail, a joint venture of the Kerala government and the Ministry of Railways.
-The semi high-speed rail line will have 11 stations with an estimated cost of around Rs.
-64,000 crores.
+The SilverLine project will cover a 530-kilometre stretch from Thiruvananthapuram to Kasaragod in the state and will be developed by K-Rail, a joint venture of the Kerala government and the Ministry of Railways.
+The semi high-speed rail line will have 11 stations with an estimated cost of around Rs 64,000 crore.

-The project aims to ease transportation along the entire north – south length of Kerala and reduce the total travel time to less than 4 hours, compared with the present 12 – 14 hours.
+The project aims to ease transportation along the entire north-south length of Kerala and will reduce the total travel time to less than four hours compared with the present 12-14 hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)